This post may contain affiliate links. Please see my disclosure policy for details.

 A British tourist died in Chefchaouen this year after being bitten by a cat.
 So, please be careful about approaching or feeding them.

-You can only catch rabies from a bite and the saliva has entered your blood stream.
-But, even if you have had a vicious encounter with one (scratch, bite or otherwise) consult a doctor immediately!
-It could be life saving treatment.
+You can only catch rabies from a bite and the saliva has entered your bloodstream.
+But, even if you have had a vicious encounter with one (scratch, bite, or otherwise) consult a doctor immediately!

 10. Negotiate taxis prices before you get inside and don’t let them bring a ‘friend’